 Students can schedule an appointment with an adviser in the Graduate Student and Academic Services Office, LaCava 295, to discuss the admission process and academic options.
-Master's

-Candidate Program Information Sessions are a great way to learn about all aspects of the program, from program preplanning to financing options.
-Information Session and workshop dates are posted in MyBentley in the Master's Candidate Program section within Academics.
+Master's Candidate Program Information Sessions are a great way to learn about all aspects of the program, from program pre-planning to financing options.
+Information Session and workshop dates are posted on MyBentley, in the Master's Candidate Program section within Academics.

-Program Benefits:
+Program Benefits

-- Students in the Master's Candidate Program may be able to earn both a bachelor's and master's degree in five or more years depending on their personal and professional circumstances. - Get a head start on your graduate program by taking graduate courses (Maximum of 6 credits) in a blended term during the final term of the senior year (See information on blended term below). - Participate in co-curricular programs designed to support academic goals and success as you transition to graduate school. - Take advantage of individual advising from a Graduate School Academic Adviser. - Waive the Graduate Management Admission Test (GMAT) or Graduate Records Exam (GRE) requirement for admission.
-(Required if planning on applying for merit-based aid.) - Satisfy the 150 academic-credit-hour requirement to sit for the CPA exam in Massachusetts and many other states. - There is no application fee.
+- Students in the Master's Candidate Program may be able to earn both a bachelor's and master's degree in five or more years depending on their personal and professional circumstances. - Get a head start on your graduate program by taking graduate courses (maximum of 6 credits) in a blended term during the final term of the senior year (see information on blended term below). - Participate in co-curricular programs designed to support academic goals and success as you transition to graduate school. - Take advantage of individual advising from a graduate school academic adviser. - Waive the Graduate Management Admission Test (GMAT) or Graduate Records Exam (GRE) requirement for admission.
+Please note that the aforementioned exams are required for students to be eligible for merit-based aid; poor performance on the examination/s could result in the denial of admission regardless of 3.2 GPA standing.
+Students have the option of receiving their scores without submitting to Bentley University and can decide at that point whether to submit scores.
+Further questions should be directed to the Office of Graduate Admissions. - Satisfy the 150 academic-credit-hour requirement to sit for the CPA exam in Massachusetts and many other states. - There is no application fee.

-Program Requirements:
+Program Requirements

-- Students interested in declaring their intention for the Master's Candidate Program must have a minimum cumulative GPA of 3.20. - The timeframe for submission of the Masters Candidate Declaration Form is listed below:
+- Students interested in declaring their intention for the Master's Candidate Program must have a minimum cumulative GPA of 3.20. - The timeframe for submission of the Master's Candidate Declaration Form is listed below:

-Opens - 8:30 am on the first day of a student's junior term.
-Closes - 4:30 pm on the first day of a student's final senior term.
+Opens - 8:30 a.m. on the first day of a student's junior term.

+Closes - 4:30 p.m. on the first day of a student's final senior term.

 - The opening and closing period dates are hard deadlines and no exceptions will be made. - Students must maintain a minimum cumulative GPA of 3.20 to remain in the program, to register for a blended term, and to officially apply to the Graduate School.
 There are no exceptions to this rule. - Students who transferred into Bentley from another institution must complete at least one full semester at Bentley and have Bentley grades posted before declaring intention for the Master's Candidate Program. - Students must also be matriculated in an Undergraduate Day program in order to be eligible to declare intention for the Master's Candidate Program.
-Students in the Undergraduate

-Evening program are not eligible for the Master's Candidate Program but are welcome to apply to the McCallum Graduate School of Business through the traditional application process.
+Students in the Undergraduate Evening program are not eligible for the Master's Candidate Program, but are welcome to apply to the McCallum Graduate School of Business through the traditional application process.

-• Students that take the GMAT or GRE to be considered for aid should not submit scores that do not meet the minimum 500 (GMAT) or equivalent (GRE) required for admission consideration.
+■ Students that take the GMAT or GRE to be considered for aid should not submit scores that do not meet the minimum 500 (GMAT) or equivalent (GRE) required for admission consideration.
 Scores submitted will be used as part of the admission evaluation regardless of a student's 3.20 GPA standing.
+New scores could result in the denial of a Master's Candidate's Admission regardless of a 3.2 GPA standing.

-Blended Term Opportunity
+Blended-Term Opportunity

-A Blended Term enables a Master's Candidate to simultaneously enroll in a graduate course(s) that will count toward a graduate degree in the last semester of their senior year.
+A blended term enables a Master's Candidate to simultaneously enroll in a graduate course(s) that will count toward a graduate degree in the last semester of their senior year.
 Undergraduate tuition is charged during this term.